 If this skins in the jam bother you, there’s no other way around it.
 You’ll have to use a blender, or an immersion blender, to properly disintegrate them.
 Which makes blackberry jam a more than 5 minutes jam.

 Raspberries have the most interesting structure.
 You touch them with the fork (or your lips, or a feather) and poof!
 They’re gone.
 They are like fruit juice loosely surrounded by a delicate flexible container.
 Raspberries, unlike us, are cute bags of mostly water.

 Strawberries have a more delicate flavor, if compared to other berries used in jams.
 They are fragile, and tend to lose the fresh taste when frozen.
-To conteract this, if using frozen strawberries in your keto jam you’ll probably have to add a good amount of both acid and sweetener
+To counteract this, if using frozen strawberries in your keto jam you’ll probably have to add a good amount of both acid and sweetener.

-Take your chosen amount of fresh or frozen berries (Ingredients listed make a 200 grams jar, multiply as needed) and put them in a flat bottomed bowl.
+Take your chosen amount of fresh or frozen berries (ingredients listed make a 7 ounces or 200 grams jar, multiply as needed) and put them in a flat bottomed bowl.
 If frozen, wait for them to thaw.